Skip to main content

 What’s coming up?

-• Work with the Te Ara Kahikatea ropū and Ngāti Whakahemo to look at a bridge across Pongakawa river to enable connection to Arawa and Wharere Road.
+• Work with Te Ara Kahikatea ropū and Ngāti Whakahemo to look at a bridge across Pongakawa river to enable connection to Arawa and Wharere Road.

-• Launch with the community :)
+• Launch with the community and enjoy the new walking/cycling opportunities it will bring!

-For more information please see the presentation above, and if you have some time you could spare to help progress this project, please sing out to Leanne Armstrong or Esther Kirk and join the team!Complete
+For more information on each section of the walkway please see the presentation above, and if you have some time you could spare to help progress this project, please sing out to Leanne Armstrong or Esther Kirk and join the team!

 The Pukehina Ratepayers and Residents Association hold a resource consent to develop a cycleway/walkway from the Pukehina Surf Club to Cutwater Road.